 School Activities: unfortunately we have had to cancel or postpone many of the usual school activities we would normally do.
 These will be reviewed as the year progresses.
 However, GAA coaching has recommenced for 5th and 6th classes with relevant safety precautions being adhered to.
 Third and Fourth class will begin GAA Skills a few weeks after the midterm break.

 Labelling of clothes: to avoid the loss of items of clothing, please label your child’s jumper, coat etc with their name.

-Mobiles Phones: Children are not permitted to have mobile phones turned on or visible in school or within school grounds.
+Mobiles Phones: Children are not permitted to have mobile phones turned on or visible in school or within the school grounds.

-School Requisite payments: you will have received a reminder text in relation to the school requisites amount on your child’s book-list.
-Thank you to those parents who have paid and I ask that remaining payments be paid by 30th September.
-Should any family be experiencing financial difficulty in the payment of this or for other school related items (for example, swimming, school tour) please contact the principal whereby the matter will be handled with the utmost discretion.
+School Requisite payments: you will have received a reminder text in relation to the school requisites amount on your child’s booklist.
+Thank you to those parents who have paid and I ask that remaining payments be paid as soon as possible.
+Should any family be experiencing financial difficulty in the payment of this or for other school related items please contact the principal whereby the matter will be handled with the utmost discretion.

 Child Safeguarding: Mr Paul O’Connor is the Designated Liaison Person and Mrs Brid Kavanagh is the Deputy Designated Liaison Person for Child Safeguarding Purposes.

 This Newsletter is available to read on our website: www.smash.ie.